Permaculture homestead & share-house in Castlemaine, Victoria, Australia

 ABOUT US

-We are 12 adults: Dan &Nicola, Bee, Issy, Kat, Claudia, Alex, Nectar, Lucia & Ash, Meagan & Cesar.
-There are 4 kids: 11 year old Jimmy, 3 year old Jo, and 2 year old Rae & Giacomo.
+We are 8 adults: Issy, Kat, Claudia, Suze, Nectar, Lucia & Ash.
+There are 4 kids: 12 year old Jimmy, 2 year olds Rae & Giacomo and new born Alesandro.
 We all live together as a community in a hempcrete passive house purpose-built for 'co-living'.
 We all share a passion for sustainability, permaculture, and a wide range of interests ranging between gardening, yoga, dance, shiatsu, singing, swimming, bushcraft, board-games and natural-building, hiking and camping.
-The 2 dogs are called Affi and Opal and are very friendly, safe and kid-tolerant.
-They will be very happy to have a new friend who might throw sticks for them!
+It's fun, busy, love filled and beautiful opportunity to be a part of a warm, multi-generational home and be welcomed as a part of the family!

 • Types of help and learning opportunities